Sonia-corporation/sonia-discord/CONTRIBUTING.md

 - `npm run start:prod`: build and run the Node.js app like it will be once deployed in the server
 - `npm run start:local-prod`: build and run the Node.js app like it will be once deployed in the server for local development or server debugging
 - `npm run build`: create a Node.js app in the dist folder
+- `npm run build:environment`: execute all scripts to create the environment for the prod
 - `npm run build:environment:copy`: copy the secret environment file inside the dist folder
 - `npm run build:environment:create`: create the environment file inside the dist folder with some default values used for the CI
 - `npm run build:environment:rewrite-path`: rename the environment file path of the Node.js app inside the dist folder
 - `npm run build:update-app-initialization-date`: update the app initialization date inside the environment file from the dist folder
+- `npm run build:firebase-service-account`: execute all scripts to create the Firebase service account file for the prod
+- `npm run build:firebase-service-account:copy`: copy the Firebase service account file inside the dist folder
+- `npm run build:firebase-service-account:create`: create the Firebase service account file inside the dist folder with some default values used for the CI
 - `npm run run:prod`: run the Node.js app like it will be once deployed in the server
 - `npm run run:local-prod`: run the Node.js app like it will be once deployed in the server for local development or server debugging
 - `npm run tsc`: compile the TypeScript app to Node.js app